J.L.Stifel and Sons: Logo and 20th century

 The business was carried on by his heirs and moved to the 400 block on Main St. at the turn of the century.

 During both World Wars, the plant converted to war production.
 In 1943, J. L. Stifel & Sons became the first in the textile industry to win the joint Army-Navy "E" Production Award.

+Closure

 A declining demand for cotton goods, development of synthetic fibers and foreign imports resulted in the plant being closed in 1957.

+Legacy

 J. L. Stifel had not only become a success through a trade learned in his youth but was involved in numerous business and civic ventures.
 He was a stockholder and director of the Wheeling Suspension Bridge; served as director and president of the Commercial Bank; was organizer and director of the National Savings Bank of Wheeling; and vice-president and director of the Benwood Iron Works.

 He was founder of the first German paper in Wheeling, was a strong supporter of the Union and a member of the convention whose action brought about the separation of West Virginia from Virginia.
 He was also a member of the first board of Ohio County Commissioners.